top of page

 Research and design

-In this time he carved his niche within the burgeoning live art movement, painted hundreds of murals, exhibited across the globe and worked for some of the world's best known brands including Toms, The National Trust, Adidas, House of Marley and many more.
+Neil spent the best part of 2 decades working as a Street Artist.
+During this time, he carved his niche within the burgeoning live art movement, painted hundreds of murals, exhibited across the globe and worked for some of the world’s best-known brands including Toms, The National Trust, Adidas, House of Marley and many more.

 Charley Parkinson